Jet Aviation: 2020s

 In 2021, Jet Aviation entered into an agreement with SkyNRG to offer SAF to its customers, and secured a permanent supply of Neste MY SAF at its Amsterdam FBO.
-In the same year, the company acquired ExecuJet's Zurich FBO and hangar operations, including one close to 5,000 sqm hangar and a 2,500 sqm hangar, two private ramps at 4,620 and 5760 sqm, a 500 sqm vehicle parking area and a multifunctional terminal for passengers and crew.
+In the same year, the company acquired ExecuJet's Zurich FBO and hangar operations, including one close to 5000 sqm hangar and a 2500 sqm hangar, two private ramps at 4620 sqm and 5760 sqm a 500 sqm vehicle parking area and a multifunctional terminal for passengers and crew.

-In 2022, Jet Aviation began expanding its US facilities, beginning construction of a 40,000 sq ft hangar in its Bozeman Yellowstone International Airport facility, an 18,000 sq ft hangar in Scottscale, a 30,000 sq ft hangar at William P Hobby Airport, as well renovating 6,000 sq ft FBO lobby space and upgrading 4,500 sq ft of office space.
+In 2022, Jet Aviation began expanding its US facilities, beginning construction of a 40000 sqft hangar in its Bozeman Yellowstone International Airport facility, an 18000 sqft hangar in Scottscale, a 30000 sqft sq ft hangar at William P Hobby Airport, as well renovating 6000 sqft FBO lobby space and upgrading 4500 sqft of office space.

-In 2023, Jet Aviation signed a cooperation agreement with Donecle, part of which included purchasing automated drone technology that utilizes AI and advanced image analysis algorithms to enable fast and accurate aircraft inspections, including lighting strike inspections, general visual inspections, regulatory marking inspections and paint quality checks.
+In 2023, Jet Aviation signed a cooperation agreement with Donecle, part of which included purchasing automated drone technology that utilizes AI and advanced image analysis algorithms to enable fast and accurate aircraft inspections, including lightning strike inspections, general visual inspections, regulatory marking inspections and paint quality checks.

-In 2025, Jet Aviation launched a digital flights operations software tailored for its fleet in EMEA and APAC regions.
-The platform is based on a customised Leon Software system, which the company has integrated into its operations in 2024.